 - Walk More

 Getting in 10,000 steps every day ensures a healthy level of physical activity, even if you don’t exercise.
 We’ve personally seen clients make huge weight loss (up to 50 lbs) by simply increasing their step count.
-Walking more takes you out of the sedentary category on all the online calorie calculators and a sedentary lifestyle will lead to health issues in the long-term.
+Walking more takes you out of the sedentary category on all the online calorie calculators and a sedentary lifestyle will lead to health issues in the long-term and is a great way on how to lose belly fat in 7-10 days for women and men.

 Besides, walking helps maintain good cardiovascular health and increases your stamina for workouts!